-Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.
+Category A vs Category B fit outs - they might sound similar but when it comes to fitting out your office, they’re worlds apart.

 The problem is that there’s still no standard industry definition for the terms.
 This means researching your own office refurbishment or relocation project can become a little confusing - not to mention costly.
 Crucially, both the work involved and the outcome of these commercial projects vary considerably.
 That’s why it’s vital to understand the difference, so you can get things right the first time.
-But before delving into the difference between category A and category B fit-outs, there’s something else we should cover first: shell and core.
+But before delving into the difference between cat A and cat B fit outs, there’s something else we should cover first: shell and core.

 That’s not to say the core amenities won’t be included; it’s just that this space is unlikely to have any level of polish or finish to it (that comes later).

-But some shell and core fit-outs also include some completed communal areas, e.g. building reception, lifts and toilets.
+But some shell and core fit outs also include some completed communal areas, such as:

 The positive about working on a shell and core fit-out is that there are plenty of opportunities to make the space as sustainable as possible from the offset.
 This is more important than ever considering the construction sector’s greenhouse gas (GHG) emissions make up approximately 40% of global GHG emissions.